Person filling glass with alcohol

 6. What can I do if I identify as a gray area drinker?

 Acknowledging that you might be a gray area drinker is the first step toward making conscious choices about your alcohol consumption.
-If you're concerned about your drinking habits, consider evaluating the frequency and reasons behind your drinking.
+If you're concerned about your drinking habits or that you may be “gray drinking,” consider evaluating the frequency and reasons behind your drinking.
 You might want to consult healthcare professionals for personalized advice or seek community support to develop healthier drinking habits.

 Build Healthier Drinking Habits With Reframe!